farmera/sare_grant/spectral_indices.md

 ###### Figure 2.
 The spectral reflectance characteristics of healthy versus stressed sugarcane.

 Like other leafy green plants, sugarcane specifically absorbs the blue and red bands for photosynthesis.
 In __Figure 2__ all
-spectral lines (except for soil) reveal a characteristic bump in the green band relative to the red and blue wavelengths, indicating that green light is reflected away.
+spectral lines (except for soil) reveal a characteristic bump in the green band relative to the red wavelength, indicating that green light is reflected away.
 In the right-hand portion of the curve nearly all of the NIR light is reflected away.
 Sugarcane's spongy mesophyll is nearly transparent to infrared radiation thus very little NIR is reflected by the outer portion of the leaf.
 Mesophyll tissue and cavities within the leaf scatter most of the NIR light either upward (reflection) or downward (transmission).